Duncan Fallowell: Career

-As a journalist Fallowell identified with the New Journalism movement, which advanced a literary form variously taking in reportage, interview, commentary, autobiography, travel, history and criticism.
+As a journalist, Fallowell identified with the New Journalism movement, which advanced a literary form variously taking in reportage, interview, commentary, autobiography, travel, history and criticism.
 He has only worked freelance.
 His writings have appeared in The Times, The Sunday Times, Observer, Guardian, Independent, The Daily Telegraph, The American Scholar, the Paris Review, Tatler, Vanity Fair, Marie Claire, Playboy, Penthouse, Encounter, Tages Anzeiger, The Age, La Repubblica, New Statesman, Vice, and many other publications.
 He has often contributed to the intellectual monthly Prospect and has had columns in The Spectator, the Evening Standard and several online magazines.
 A collection of Fallowell's interview-profiles, Twentieth Century Characters was described by Richard Davenport-Hines as "like Aubrey's Brief Lives in twentieth-century accents.
 The effect is of a rich, energetic frivolity and passionate curiosity about human types."

 April Ashley's Odyssey, Fallowell's authorised biography of his friend, was published in 1982.
-In 2006 April Ashley published what purported to be a new book, her autobiography; but this was discovered to be mostly a reprint of the Fallowell book.
-After taking legal action for plagiarism, Fallowell received damages, costs, and the reaffirmation of his intellectual property rights; and a public apology from the authors and John Blake Publishing was printed in The Bookseller December 1st 2006.
+In 2006, April Ashley published what purported to be a new book, her autobiography; but this was discovered to be mostly a reprint of the Fallowell book.
+After taking legal action for plagiarism, Fallowell received damages, costs, and the reaffirmation of his intellectual property rights; and a public apology from the authors and John Blake Publishing was printed in The Bookseller on 1 December 2006.

 The memoir How To Disappear: A Memoir For Misfits was published in 2011 by Ditto Press, designed by Nazareno Crea; it was awarded the PEN/Ackerley Prize for memoir in 2012.
 Chairman of the judges Peter Parker commended it as "a subtle, beautifully written and often very funny example of autobiography by stealth."
 Alan Hollinghurst, in the Guardian Books of the Year, called it 'brilliant and haunting'.
 The Independent on Sunday said Fallowell "writes like a spikier Sebald, alternating between acerbic witticisms and passages of voluptuous description."